Micron: Our flashy girth leaves the competition cowering in impotence

-Micron's Ed Doller, VP and Chief Memory Systems Architect, suggested three layer cell (TLC) flash could be used for cold storage applications in the future, or even appropriately cost-effected 2-bit multi-layer cell flash (MLC), but not 3D NAND.
+Micron's Ed Doller, VP and Chief Memory Systems Architect, suggested three-level cell (TLC) flash could be used for cold storage applications in the future, or even appropriately cost-effected 2-bit multi-level cell flash (MLC), but not 3D NAND.
 It could be an enormous opportunity.

 He also said Micron was working with IBM to produce emerging non-volatile memory technology on a PCIe drive, Micron having delivered a drive to IBM for testing.
 Servers would receive very low latency, non-volatile memory, and have their apps run much faster.

 It expects to announce P520 PCIe SSDs, with an NVMe interface and internally-developed Micron controller with a heavy hardware element that will scale up to 16TB in the "near future".
 That is a huge slug of directly-attached flash storage, far more than El Reg's storage desk could envisage as pure cache.

 As a flash foundry owner and operator, Micron believes close integration between SSD construction and chip manufacturing is crucial.
 SSD suppliers without it, such as Fusion-io, LSI and OCZ, will be at a disadvantage, the firm claims.